blahBlahhh/MySQLexecuter/README.md

 # MySQLexecuter

 Python executing MySQL.

 A simple program for better executing Mysql.

-Can ONLY be executed in cmd because of the password system.
+Can ONLY run in cmd because of the password system.